dre32722/dre32722.github.io/assets/handsonlabs/prerequisites.md

    In order to get the most out of the hands on lab material it would be beneficial if you can do the above software installations in your environment prior to participating in the Oracle Code event.

-   Please note that the software installation instructions are generic in nature.
    Initial setup was done using an Ubuntu 16.04 base image and this is reflected in some of the instructions.

    You may want to use a Virtual Box image to install the required software into.